joshmaxsilverman/joshmaxsilverman.github.io/_posts/2026-03-23-can-you-trace-the-locus.md

 This occurs when the top $\ell$ is flat, which implies $\tan\theta = 1/(1+\ell)$ or $\theta_\text{min}=\arctan 1/(1+\ell) \approx 0.238173.$

 Below this value of theta, the string has two tangents to a single disk.
 The radius with respect to that disk is the same as in the first problem but, now, the radius is about the center of the two disks.
-We can use the law of cosines to relate the radius $r_\eta$ (the radius from the standard problem) to $r_\theta.$ We get
+We can use the law of cosines to relate the radius $r_\eta = \ell/\sin\theta_\text{min}$ (the radius from the standard problem) to $r_\theta.$ We get

 $$ r_\eta^2 = 1 + r_\theta^2-2r_\theta\cos\theta $$